Find Grad Schools

 57 Yearly Graduations

 University of California - Los Angeles tops the list of the most popular school in the U.S. for urban planning majors who are seeking their master's degree.
 Each year, around 44,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 57 people received their master's degree in urban planning from UCLA.
-Of these students, 65% were women and 60% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 57 people received their master's degree in urban planning from UCLA.
+About 61% of this group were women, and 47% were students from an underrepresented racial-ethnic group.

 #2